shipping-api/claudiajs-twilio-shippo/README.md

 });
 ```

-We are creating a POST endpoint, since Shippo will be POSTing the our tracking updates to us.
+We are creating a POST endpoint, since Shippo will be POSTing the tracking updates to us.
 We'll then parse the data to relay over to Twilio to send out our SMS messages.

 First, lets parse the body of the message that Shippo has sent to us.
 We'll set up a few variable to prevent repeating ourselves, and we'll add some logic in there to handle if there is no location provided with our tracking update.